RippeR37/libbase/docs/getting_started/prerequisites.rst

 Internal dependencies
 ---------------------

-``libbase`` depends on some third-party libraries which are already integrated into the project and thus require **no** additional work to use them:
+``libbase`` depends on some third-party libraries which must already be installed in the system or ``vcpkg`` must be used to resolve them:

 * `GLOG <https://github.com/google/glog>`_
      Provides convinient logging framework (see :doc:`../features/logging`).